ie3-institute/PowerSystemDataModel/docs/readthedocs/models/models.md

 **Equality Checks** <br>
-To represent quantities in the models within an acceptable accuracy, the JSR 385 reference implementation
-<a href="https://github.com/unitsofmeasurement/indriya">Indriya </a> is used.
-Comparing quantity objects or objects holding quantity
-instances is not as trivial as it might seem, because there might be different understandings about the equality of quantities (e.g. there is a big difference between two instances being equal or equivalent).
+To represent quantities in the models within an acceptable accuracy, the JSR 385 reference implementation [Indriya](https://github.com/unitsofmeasurement/indriya) is used.
+Comparing quantity objects or objects holding quantity instances is not as trivial as it might seem, because there might be different understandings about the equality of quantities (e.g. there is a big difference between two instances being equal or equivalent).
 After long discussions how to treat quantities in the entity `equals()` method, we agreed on the following rules to be applied: